What is an Advance Directive?

 1) Health Care Power of Attorney

 This section is the minimum to fill out for a complete advance directive.
-Here is where you name a health care power of attorney (HCPOA) who would be contacted by doctors if you had a medical condition that prevented you from being able to communicate with your medical team or make your own decisions.
-This is different than a financial power of attorney who only handles matters of finances and property.
-Some might name a spouse, parent, or child but you can also name a friend or signficiant other.
-Officially naming a HCPOA is most important when your chosen person is not in your immediate family or if your family has strong differing opinions about approaches to medical care.
+Here is where you name a health care power of attorney (HCPOA) who would be contacted if you had a medical condition that prevented you from being able to communicate or make your own decisions.
+This is separate from a financial power of attorney who only handles matters of finances and property.
+Some might name a spouse, parent, or child as their HCPOA but you can also name a friend or signficiant other.
+Officially naming a HCPOA is particularly important when that person is not in your immediate family and/or when your family has strong differing opinions about approaches to medical care.

-Before documenting your HCPOA, you should contact them to ask if they would be willing to step into this role if needed.
+Before documenting your HCPOA, you should contact them to ask if they would be willing to step into the role of your decision-maker if needed.
 If they agree, you should keep them updated on your wishes as they may change over time.
-Remember, the key to your HCPOA being an effective advocate for you is the conversations you have with them about what care you want and don't want.
+Remember, the key to your HCPOA being an effective advocate for you is the conversations about how you would like to receive care and what is important to you.

 2) Living Will

-This section is where you can indicate any other health care wishes.
-It is optional, but can be very helpful guidance to medical teams.
+This optional section is where you can indicate your health care wishes and preferences.
+This can be very helpful guidance to medical teams and your HCPOA.
 You might indicate a general approach to your health care, such as wanting to focus on comfort if you have a terminal or irreversible condition.
-Others get very specific about their wishes around hydration, artificial nutrition, feeding tubes, ventilators/ life support, CPR, or organ donation.
+Some people get very specific about their wishes around hydration, artificial nutrition, feeding tubes, ventilators/ life support, CPR, or organ donation.
 If your religious beliefs impact your medical decisions, this is the place to explain in detail.

-Completing this section with a physician can ensure you have an accurate understanding of complex medical treatments that many people only see portrated in TV shows and movies.
+Completing this section with a physician can ensure you have an accurate understanding of complex medical treatments that many people only see portrayed in TV shows and movies.
+With education specific to your health situation, you can make the most informed decisions.

 Helpful facts about Advance Directives:

--- You cannot complete one if you do not have mental capacity to make decisions
+-- A person cannot complete one if they do not have mental capacity to make decisions

 -- Anyone over 18 is encouraged to have one regardless of health condition

--- Your witnesses cannot be the same as your HCPOAs
+-- Signing witnesses cannot be the same as your HCPOAs

 -- They do not expire